RickofManc/vv-pizzas/README.md

 As part of this phase wireframes for monitor and smartphone have been produced using [Balsamiq](https://balsamiq.com/wireframes/) (see image below - the wireframes are located within the project [Repo](https://github.com/RickofManc/vv-pizzas)).

-The website is responsive through differing screen widths and mobile devices.
+The website is responsive through differing screen widths but currently not on mobile devices - a future development will see the app developed for smartphones.

 ![Wireframes](readme-images/vv-pizza-wireframes.png)